CapsCode-Website/blogfiles/general/useful-vs-code-extensions/index.md

 ## 1. Prettier

 This is the most famous and used extension in vs code.
-This extension is used to format the code which means when we write codes we sometimes didnt consider line break or brackets after a space and some of the stuffs like this.
+This extension is used to format the code which means when we write codes we sometimes didn't consider line break or brackets after a space and some of the stuffs like this.
 This extension automatically beautify your code and make it clean and more readable.

 It support lots of programming languages like JavaScript, TypeScript, Flow, JSX, JSON, CSS, SCSS, Less, HTML, Vue, Angular,GraphQL, Markdown etc.